 At Splunk, we are always looking at ways for our customers to achieve more with our products.
 Included in the SSE 3.7.0 release is the ability to easily integrate SSE with Splunk Enterprise Security (ES).
 Customers can easily view how to push MITRE ATT&CK and Cyber Kill Chain attributions to the ES Incident Review Dashboard and so much more.
 The simple integration between SSE and our market share leading SIEM enabled in this update will prove to be a huge winner.

-Metrics are everything in today’s data driven world.
-SSE 3.7.0 allows you to do more with your metrics than ever before.
-You can now view metrics on how many data sources are enabled from the corresponding originating apps and visualize the metrics.
-You can click on individual metrics to search through them and fine tune all the details.
+You can click on individual metrics to search through and fine tune all the details.
 Check out just a sample of what you can do in this update below:

 Improved Search in Content Mapping